Tags

 - Wash raspberries (if using fresh)

-- Put in sauce pan over medium heat for about 15 minutes – it will come to a soft boil.
+- Put raspberries, lemon juice and sugar in sauce pan over medium heat for about 1o – 15 minutes until they break down and come to a soft boil

-- Cook for another 8 to 10 miutes until mixture starts to thicken
+- Add the slurry and cook another 5 minutes until mixture starts to thicken

 - Let cool.